-A variety of UCD Teaching & Learning workshops and events take place throughout the year.
-Short E-learning E-vents highlighting Blackboard features and technology such as student response systems have proved popular.
+A variety of UCD Teaching & Learning workshops and events take place throughout the year such as the recent workshop on Effective Teaching which was delivered by Dr Richard Felder.
+Short Elearning E-vents highlighting Blackboard features and technology such as student response systems have proved popular.
 Keep an eye on the Teaching and Learning Calendar for details of events a number of which are run in collaboration with our DRHEA partners.